zama-ai/concrete-ml/docs/advanced-topics/client_server.md

 ### AWS

-We provide scripts that leverage `boto3` to deploy any Concrete ML model to AWS.
+We provide scripts that leverage `boto3` to deploy any CML model to AWS.
-The first required step is to properly setup AWS CLI on your system.
+The first required step is to properly set up AWS CLI on your system.
 To do so please follow the instructions in [AWS Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-To create Access keys to configure AWS CLI go to the [approriate panel on AWS website](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/security_credentials?section=IAM_credentials).
+To create Access keys to configure AWS CLI, go to the [appropriate panel on AWS website](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/security_credentials?section=IAM_credentials).

 Once this first setup is done you can simply launch `python src/concrete/ml/deployment/deploy_to_aws.py --path-to-model <path_to_your_serialized_model>` from the root of the repository to create an instance that runs a FastAPI server serving the model.